Key Takeaways

 Test implementation depth, not the demo

 Every platform looks great in a demo.
 Insist on a 4-week shadow pilot or at minimum a detailed implementation plan with timelines and named resources.
-LKQ Europe onboarded new carriers through FarEye in 15 days, down from 6 months previously.
-That's the kind of speed-to-value benchmark worth testing against.
+Pos Malaysia, for instance, deployed FarEye to achieve a 95% first-attempt delivery rate across national postal operations.
+That is the kind of real-world go-live speed worth testing against.

 Validate carrier and integration coverage